prancer-io/cloud-validation-framework/docs/docs/configuration/basics.md

     mkdir -p validation/container1

 You can create as many as needed, and there is no specific naming convention.
-The only requirement is to respect your filesystem's requirements.
+The only prerequisite is to respect your filesystem's requirements.

 ### Project configuration file